How Boron Enhances the Value of Advanced Materials?

 What are the results?
 Steel becomes more resistant to corrosion and less brittle.
-It helps in a wider range of applications including construction materials like rebar.
+It helps in various applications, including construction materials like rebar.

 Another important application of Boron in advanced materials is that it can withstand high temperatures.
 It can protect other components from melting down inside power plants or furnaces.
 To do so, these metals need to cope with the heat.
 This often means using expensive alloys of nickel and cobalt like NiCoAlFe (NICO).

-These metals are however becoming rarer.
+These metals are, however, becoming rarer.
 Because extracting them costs money while polluting the environment at the same time.
 Luckily there are alternatives available such as boron alloys.
-These alloys containing lesser Boron also have a particular role in the production of high-temperature-resistant materials.
-It is a key ingredient to produce heat-resistant alloys.
+These alloys containing lesser Boron also have a particular role in producing high-temperature-resistant materials.
+It is a key ingredient in producing heat-resistant alloys.
 They are up to three times stronger than steel at temperatures around 1200 degrees Celsius.
-Additionally, they are lighter too, which makes them perfect for aerospace or automotive applications.
+They are also lighter, making them perfect for aerospace or automotive applications.
 Here weight needs to be down.
 Hence, it plays an important role in these advanced high-temperature-resistant materials.

 It also plays a role in nuclear power.
 Because its low-strength properties make it especially suitable for reactor components that experience high temperatures and pressures.
 It also helps to slow down neutrons in the nuclear reactor, enabling them to split atoms and release energy.

-Boron is a chemical element with many applications in the field of advanced materials.
+Boron is a chemical element with many applications in advanced materials.
 It is present as an ingredient in products like plastics, polymers, and ceramics.
-You can even find it in some alloys making it one of the most versatile substances on earth.
+You can even find it in some alloys, making it one of the most versatile substances on earth.